JakeTrevor/talks/qpl-survey/qpl-survey.md

 - supported by IBM & partners
 - currently, the de-facto standard
 - developed alongside qiskit
-- (I think) there are many pre-built optimistaions

 ---

 ### Quantum teleportation in OpenQASM 3.0